16 Tips for New Project Managers

 15. Document What You Learn.
 Review What Others Did.

 These days, the documenting of Lessons Learned is often deemed a great management invention and a miracle in the world of project management.
 But how many times do you REALLY go back and look at them?
 And what about the lessons learned of others?
 Documents the mistakes and things you learn through every project, and share with your team, your peers and other program managers.
 Equally, review theirs.
 Or at a minimum, when you encounter issues, talk through your challenges with another project manager or team leader to get an outside opinion.
 More than likely someone has been in your shoes.

 16. Recognition of Effort Helps Keep Things Moving

 The reason the role of a project or program manager is so rewarding is because you’ll hit struggles along the way, and overcoming those challenges is satisfying.
-But more than likely, it wasn’t just you, but the entire team.
+And more than likely, it wasn’t just the result of your efforts, but the entire team’s.
 Recognize contribution, celebrate milestones, and share in praise.
 Simple things like t-shirts for the team, a Friday luncheon in the office or a souvenir mug are inexpensive ways to motivate the team and keep them performing in good times and bad.